energywebfoundation/ocn-node/CONFIGURATION.md

 ### `ocn.node.plannedPartySearchRate`
 Sets rate in milliseconds at which the HubClientInfo module runs the planned party search task, outlined above.
 [Default: 3600000 (1 hour)]

+### `ocn.node.serviceInterfaceEnabled`
+If turned on, permissions listed in the Registry will be honoured.
+For example, if a CPO has agreed to forwarding permissions from a particular service, the node will honour the permission by forwarding the request to the service.
+Set to false in order to ignore these permissions.
+[Default: true]

 ### `ocn.node.web3.provider`
 Sets the JSON RPC provider URL for the OCN environment.
 This is the Ethereum blockchain node which provides